 This Duluth-type station began operations April 1, 1896, serving the Portes des Morts Passage (more commonly called “Death’s Door”) at the entrance to Green Bay.
 In 1939 a boathouse was added at the end of a 200 foot pier.
 In 1990 the U.S. Coast Guard abandoned the station and moved the crew to nearby Washington Island.
 The island fell under the jurisdiction of the Bureau of Land Management, which decided in 2007 that control should fall under the U.S. Fish and Wildlife Service.
 Before the USFWS obtained ownership, the USCG conducted a cleanup of lead and fuel contamination at a cost of $863,000.
 The station received little if any maintenance during the seventeen year management by the BLM.
 Plum Island is now part of the Green Bay National Wildlife Refuge, whose comprehensive plan for preservation was approved in January 2013.
 The plan calls for public access to Plum Island in addition to preserving the natural resources there.

 A nonprofit corporation, the Friends of Plum and Pilot Islands, was formed in 2008 to establish a partnership with USFWS to help preserve the historic structures on the islands.
 Through volunteer efforts, several projects have been completed. .
-Lead paint was removed from the 1939 Roosevelt-type boathouse’s exterior and it was repainted in 2010. work was performed on the 200 foot long pier and the breakwall so that supplies and materials can be landed at the station safely.
-This project was funded by donations to our friends group.
+Lead paint was removed from the 1939 Roosevelt-type boathouse's exterior and it was repainted in 2010. work was performed on the 200 foot long pier and the breakwall so that supplies and materials can be landed at the station safely.
+This project was funded by donations to the friends group.
 The porch of the Duluth-type station has also been completely restored.